-Safety is of uppermost importance
+Safety is of paramount importance

-More than 2 million miles of pipelines deliver natural gas every day for use by residential, commercial and industrial customers.
+More than 2 million miles of pipelines and mains quietly, reliably and efficiently deliver natural gas every day for use by residential, commercial and industrial customers.
 Almost all of the natural gas consumed in the United States is produced domestically and delivered via a transmission and distribution infrastructure that has an outstanding safety record.
 To ensure continued safety, pipeline operators, local distribution companies and the public must be diligent.